Francis Sheehy-Skeffington: Easter Rising

-Francis Sheehy Skeffington was shot during Ireland's 1916 Easter Rising and he has sometimes been considered one of its martyrs.
-In his biography of James Joyce, Richard Ellmann wrote that Sheehy Skeffington "died at the hands of the British ... when he quixotically tried to dissuade the soldiers from looting".
-But Sheehy Skeffington's death can be more accurately explained as the unlucky consequence of Dublin Castle's suspicion that he was a Sinn Fein conspirator and Captain John Bowen-Colthurst's violent hostility towards suspected rebel sympathisers.
-Timothy Healy's opinion was that Sheehy Skeffington was shot because he was a witness to Bowen-Colthurst's murder of James Coade.
+Francis Sheehy-Skeffington was shot during Ireland's 1916 Easter Rising and he has sometimes been considered one of its martyrs.
+In his biography of James Joyce, Richard Ellmann wrote that Sheehy-Skeffington "died at the hands of the British ... when he quixotically tried to dissuade the soldiers from looting".
+But Sheehy-Skeffington's death was really the unlucky consequence of Dublin Castle's suspicion that he was a Sinn Fein conspirator and Captain John Bowen-Colthurst's belligerence towards suspected rebel sympathisers.
+Timothy Healy's opinion was that Sheehy-Skeffington was shot because he was a witness to Bowen-Colthurst's murder of James Coade.

 Political background

-Francis Sheehy Skeffington supported Home Rule for Ireland.
-After 1913 he also supported his friend Thomas MacDonagh's more separatist Irish Volunteers; however he grew increasingly critical of the Volunteers' growing militarism, and in an open letter to MacDonagh published in 1915 in his own paper The Irish Citizen, Sheehy Skeffington wrote: "As you know, I am personally in full sympathy with the fundamental objects of the Irish Volunteers ... [however,] as your infant movement grows, towards the stature of a full-grown militarism, its essence – preparation to kill – grows more repellent to me."
+Francis Sheehy-Skeffington supported Home Rule for Ireland.
+After 1913 he also supported his friend Thomas MacDonagh's more separatist Irish Volunteers; however he grew increasingly critical of the Volunteers' growing militarism, and in an open letter to MacDonagh published in 1915 in his own paper The Irish Citizen, Sheehy-Skeffington wrote: "As you know, I am personally in full sympathy with the fundamental objects of the Irish Volunteers ... [however,] as your infant movement grows, towards the stature of a full-grown militarism, its essence – preparation to kill – grows more repellent to me."

-At the outset of the Easter Rising, Sheehy Skeffington opposed the violent methods of the insurgents, advocating a nonviolent form of civil disobedience, while his wife Hanna actively sympathized with the insurgents and joined the women who brought food to those stationed at the General Post Office and the Royal College of Surgeons.
+At the outset of the Easter Rising, Sheehy-Skeffington opposed the violent methods of the insurgents, advocating a nonviolent form of civil disobedience, while his wife Hanna actively sympathized with the insurgents and joined the women who brought food to those stationed at the General Post Office and the Royal College of Surgeons.
 In contrast, on the first day of the Rising (Monday 24 April 1916) Francis risked crossfire to aid an English soldier outside Dublin Castle.
 As Hanna recalled six years later: "When the outbreak began on Easter Monday my husband was near Dublin Castle.
 He learned that a British officer had been gravely wounded and was bleeding to death on the cobblestones outside the Castle gate.
 My husband persuaded a bystander to go with him to the rescue.
 Together they ran across the square under a hail of fire.
 Before they reached the spot, however, some British troops rushed out and dragged the wounded man to cover inside the gate."